z3n3ca/training/demo.md

 ### Another test

 Here, I'm modifying the file from GitHub.
 Apparently, this method is not recommended.
+I feel like more should be added here.